 Menstrual cycle - Your menstrual cycle can cause pain.
 You might feel a sharp pain when you ovulate and your follicle bursts to release the egg, or when you menstruate and your uterus contracts to release the endometrial lining.

-Menopause - Pelvic pain is a common side effect of menopause-related estrogen loss.
-When your estrogen levels decrease due to menopause, you may develop vaginal atrophy, which can lead to dryness, itching, and pain.
+Vaginal Atrophy/Menopause - When your estrogen levels decrease due to menopause, you may develop vaginal atrophy, which can lead to dryness, itching, and pain.
+For more information click here.

 Prolapse - Weakness in your pelvic floor can allow pelvic organs, like your bladder or uterus, to descend into your vaginal cavity, causing cramping and pain.